sujeetc/SCRUBD/README.md

 #### Explanation of Columns

-- **RENT (Reentrancy)**: This column indicates whether the smart contract is vulnerable to **Reentrancy** attacks.
+- **RE (Reentrancy)**: This column indicates whether the smart contract is vulnerable to **Reentrancy** attacks.
 A value of `1` means the function is vulnerable, and `0` means the function is not vulnerable.
 Reentrancy vulnerabilities occur when a contract calls an external contract and the external contract calls back into the original contract, potentially causing unintended behavior.

-- **UE (Unhandled Exceptions)**: This column indicates whether the smart contract function has **Unhandled Exceptions**.
+- **UX (Unhandled Exceptions)**: This column indicates whether the smart contract function has **Unhandled Exceptions**.
 A value of `1` means there is a vulnerability, and `0` means there isn't.
 Unhandled exceptions can occur when the contract fails to handle error cases properly, such as failing to account for the failure of external contract calls or operations that could revert the transaction.

 - **Comments**: This column provides explanations for the vulnerabilities (or lack thereof).
 It describes why a function is marked as vulnerable or not, such as the lack of state changes or the presence of modifiers that prevent reentrancy.